MAY 2025 READING LIST

 TEACHING A STONE TO TALK: EXPEDITIONS AND ENCOUNTERS BY ANNIE DILLARD

 I had read A Writer’s Life by Annie Dillard and found her writing to be incredibly philosophical and thought-provoking.
 Although the writing had the same vivid imagery and Dillard’s ability to bring to life even the most trivial matter, I could not connect with Teaching A Stone To Talk.
-The book definitely read like a collection of essays; however, to me, it did not seem to have the cohesion I was hoping for, with each essay building on or working with the others.
-I still enjoyed Dillard's writing, her reflections upon nature, and thoughts about life, but found the writing to be scattered.
+The book definitely read like a collection of essays; however, to me, it lacked the cohesion I was hoping for, with each essay building on or working with the others.
+I still enjoyed Dillard's writing, her reflections on nature, and her thoughts about life, but found it scattered.

 THE PROFESSOR’S HOUSE BY WILLA CATHER